Port Jervis Line

 The Port Jervis Line is a predominantly single-track commuter rail line running between Suffern and Port Jervis, in the U.S. state of New York.
-At Suffern, the line continues south into New Jersey as NJ Transit's Main Line.
-The line is operated by NJ Transit Rail Operations under a working agreement with Metro-North Railroad (MNRR).
+At Suffern, the line continues south into New Jersey on NJ Transit's Main Line.
+The line is operated by NJ Transit Rail Operations under a contract with Metro-North Railroad (MNR).

+During weekday rush hours trains operate in express service, making stops only at New York state stations and at major stations in New Jersey where transfers can be made to services into New York City.

+The line runs through some of the most remote and rural country found on the Metro-North system, and includes both its longest bridge, the Moodna Viaduct, and longest tunnel, the Otisville Tunnel.
+The western terminus, Port Jervis station, is located two blocks from the Delaware River, which marks the border between New York and Pennsylvania.

 Norfolk Southern Railway (NS) shares the use of the track for local freight operations between Suffern and Port Jervis.
 The New York, Susquehanna and Western Railway operates over the line between Hudson Junction (east of Campbell Hall) and Port Jervis, and onward to Binghamton over the former Erie Railroad Delaware Division (now the Central New York Railroad).
 The tracks have been owned by NS since the 1999 split of Conrail, but were built by the Erie and incorporated into Conrail on its formation on April 1, 1976.
 Metro-North leased the entire line from NS in 2003, with the possibility of outright purchase after 2006.
 Since 2003, MNRR immediately began a substantial track and signal improvement program in order to provide a more reliable and comfortable service, for $183 million.

-The line runs through some of the most remote and rural country found on the Metro-North system, and includes both its longest bridge, the Moodna Viaduct, and longest tunnel, the Otisville Tunnel.